General availability of Brightspace, Brock University’s next LMS, has begun.

 Requirements

-The Resource Selection Team, created by Senate on March 3, 2021, consulted with the Brock University community, and compiled a list of specific priority and feature requirements of a modern LMS that Brock University’s current Sakai-based LMS does not meet, these are:
+The Resource Selection Team, created by Senate on March 3, 2021, consulted with the Brock University community and compiled a list of specific priority and feature requirements of a modern LMS that Brock University’s 2021 Sakai-based LMS did not meet:

 A modern, straightforward, familiar interface